rdwheeler/MovieRentalDemo/README.md

 This is a boilerplate project intended as a launchpad for general commerce-oriented projects.
 It demonstrates what we feel are the current state-of-the-art patterns and practices we will probably use in any such project.
 The goal is a toolbox with the *most likely* patterns we would use.
 As such it includes minimal versions of:
 Domain-driven Design, CQRS, and just enough inter-service messaging.

 - `Domain-driven Design` The highest level division of the application's logic is into an Interface layer and an Infrastructure layer.
-We just want the bones of this pattern for now, to facilitate breaking down business requiremets into user-facing things and backend activities.
+We just want the bones of this pattern for now, to facilitate breaking down business requirements into user-facing things and backend activities.
   - The Interface: each entry point should represent a use case, stuff the user would want to do.
-  - Infrastructure: all the tools/utilities/resources (repositories, external services, message brokers, etc) that will perform the activities neccessary to accomplish use cases.
+  - Infrastructure: all the tools/utilities/resources (repositories, external services, message brokers, etc) that will perform the activities necessary to accomplish use cases.

 - `Command and Query Responsibility Segregation` This framework makes us separate components into command and query parts.
 That may be bloat at first, but getting into this pattern early makes thigs simpler as the app grows.

-- `Microservices` We should be able to logically divide tools in Infrastructure into discrete projects, idnependently deployable and loosly coupled to their consumers.
+- `Microservices` We should be able to logically divide tools in Infrastructure into discrete projects, independently deployable and loosely coupled to their consumers.

 # Prerequisites